sofiia-chorna/cgan-fashion-mnist/README.md

 #### Generation examples
 The image below presents 196 generated samples.
-The quality is visibly far from ideal, the generated images seems noise, so there is a room for improvement.
+The quality is visibly far from ideal, the generated images seems noisy, so there is a room for improvement.

 <img src="eval/2025-01-08_01-55-51/generated_images.png" alt="Loss plot" width="400" />